-In Broadway Boogie Woogie we see a multitude of small gray, yellow, red, and blue fragments randomly moving along the lines..
+A multitude of small gray, yellow, red, and blue fragments randomly moving along the lines:

-..which join up with others to generate some symmetrical configurations (Diagram A)
+join up with others to generate symmetrical configurations (Diagram A):

-symmetrical configurations that give then birth to planes (Diagram B) where the relationship between horizontal and vertical appears more stable and durable than in the initial fragments moving along the lines.
+which give birth to planes (Diagram B) where the relationship between horizontal and vertical appears more stable and durable than in the initial fragments moving along the lines:

 The manifold space made of yellow, red and blue fragments expanding on lines toward opposite directions which disrupted our visual field at the beginning of the process by keeping the eye in constant motion, attain now a unitary synthesis (Diagram E):

-Recapitulating what we have seen so far: A multitude of small gray, yellow, red, and blue fragments become monochromatic planes which transform into two-colored planes that then become a single plane constituting a synthesis of the three primary colors.
-Space undergoes uninterrupted transformation from a condition of multiplicity to one of unity, from the many to the one.
-From what Mondrian called the natural to the spiritual.
+Recapitulating diagrams A, B, C, D: A multitude of small gray, yellow, red, and blue fragments become monochromatic planes which transform into two-colored planes that then become a single plane constituting a synthesis of the three primary colors.